Haxer007/Criminal_Face_Identification_System/README.md

  The process of identification is based on face recognition, which is further divided into three steps:
-- **Training Data Gathering:** Gather face data (face images in this case) of the persons you want to recognize
+- **Training Data Collection:** Gather face data (face images in this case) of the persons you want to recognize
 - **Training of Recognizer:** Feed that face data (and respective names of each face) to the face recognizer so that it can learn.
 - **Recognition:** Feed new faces of the persons and see if the face recognizer you just trained recognizes them.